survivejs/site/drafts/dll-interview.md

 ![so much time](https://i.redd.it/pdvejjrcz1zy.jpg)

-*d-l-l* makes your webpack build faster, in just a few lines, without having to waste time with the tedious manual configuration steps required to use the [DLLPlugin][DLLPlugin].
+*d-l-l* makes your webpack build faster in just a few lines, without having to waste time on the tedious manual configuration steps required to use the [DllPlugin](https://webpack.js.org/plugins/dll-plugin).

-It lets you _pre-build_ the parts of your code that _don't change often_, so when you change the parts that do, it's exponentially faster.
-It adds some helpful utilities for finding and adding dependencies & files that do not often change.
+The DllPlugin lets you pre-build the parts of your code that don't change often (such as library code).
+This means when you change the parts that do change more often, webpack only needs to build these parts, which makes builds exponentially faster.

+*d-l-l* adds some helpful utilities for finding and adding dependencies and files that do not often change.

 ## What's a minimal example using *d-l-l*?